madanyc/workfront-learn.en/help/planner-fundamentals-program/planner-fundamentals-close-a-project/update-and-review-finances.md

 ---
-title: Review Finances before Closing a Project
+title: Review finances
 description: Learn how to review the financial information associated with a project in [!DNL Adobe Workfront].
 ---
-# Update and review finances before closing a project
+# Review finances

 If your organization uses [!DNL Workfront] to keep track of project-related financial information, reviewing expenses and creating billing records may be part of your process for closing out a project.